svanoort/pyresttest/extensions.md

 PyRestTest provides hooks for extending built-in components with your own Python code.

 # What Can An Extension Do?

+- In general: use more advanced dependencies while not making them required for installation
 - Generators: generate data for templating URL/request body/tests/etc
-- Extractors: get data from HTTP response body/headers
+- Extractors: get data from HTTP response body/headers and use it in future tests
-- Validators: write custom tests of headers & request bodies
+- Validators: write custom tests using headers & response bodies
 - Test Functions: for the ExtractTest validator, validate a single condition
 - Comparator function:s for the ComparatorValidator, compare expected and actual values